vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 ```

 Note that the `value` field corresponds to the full value to be payed by the shopper, whereas the `referenceValue` is the base number over which interests apply.
 If no interest apply to the order, they should be equal.
-[block:callout]
-{
-  "type": "info",
-  "body": "For this example, we are considering a single payment method, with a single installment and no interest.
-To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)"
+>ℹ️ For this example, we are considering a single payment method, with a single installment and no interest.
+To learn more and explore more complex examples see the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)
-}
-[/block]

 Use the options and information from the [simulation](doc:create-a-regular-order-using-the-checkout-api#1-simulate-a-cart) response data to assemble your own `paymentData`.

 ## 4. Place the order